fiscaleio/balche/README.md

 ## Overview

-***balche*** is a graphical interface for a cryptocurrency wallet checker that retrieves balances across EVM chains, Solana, and Tron networks.
+***balche*** is a graphical interface for a cryptocurrency multi wallet checker that retrieves balances across EVM chains, Solana, and Tron networks.
 It supports native tokens as well as common ERC20, SPL, and TRC20 tokens.

 ## Requirements